 About Caramel Apple Pie Jello Shots:

 These little jello shots are a lot of fun and taste delish and are still relatively low effort and quick to make.
-They have booze, yes, a little graham cracker crust just for fun, a bit of caramel for sweetness, a hint of apple pie spice and then a garnish.
+They have booze, yes, a little graham cracker crust just for fun, a bit of caramel for sweetness, a hint of Apple Pie Spice and then a garnish of whipped cream, with maybe a drizzle of caramel.

 As the Caramel Apple Pie Jello Shots set up there’s a bit of a separation; some of the caramel tends to float on the top, and unfortunately, not in a pretty, attractive layer.
 That’s why the garnish is pretty essential and of course, whipped cream is your easiest option.
 Plus whipped cream and pie?
 Yes, please!